 The Best Way to Encounter Alligators

 When vacationing in Florida, most are drawn to the Everglades.
 It is a serene, peaceful environment with some very large creatures lurking below the water’s surface.
 One thing that tourists want to see on their trip to Florida is an alligator in its natural habitat, and the best way to do it is on a tour of the Everglades!
-The Everglades Tour is an awesome way to get up close and personal with the large creatures, and see how they act in the wild.
+An Everglades airboat tour is an awesome way to get up close and personal with the large creatures, and see how they act in the wild.
 When touring the Everglades, airboat rides are the best way to get the most out of your experience and check encountering alligators off your bucket list.

 Airboat rides are provided by Sawgrass Recreation Park, and they run daily.
 The airboat captain knows exactly where to look, as they all have done extensive research around the area.
 They know all of the top spots that alligators are lurking, and they are excited to share their findings with you.
 Not only will you get some information about the Everglades itself, but you will also see alligators in their natural habitats.
 If they are far away, the captain will point them out to you, so you know exactly where to look.
 Sometimes they are lurking among the weeds, and other times they will come right up to the boat and swim along the side of it to investigate.
 What the alligator doesn’t know, is that someone above is investigating as well!